 The world of business live streaming services is different.
 This arena aims to be professional, high-quality, and robust.
 Here are nine things you need to know about business live streaming.

 1. Choose a powerful CDN

 Few businesses are prepared to build the technology stack necessary for delivering video.
-It’s complicated, expensive, and time consuming to build and maintain your own server network.
-Instead, look for for an Online Video Platform (OVP) that includes a CDN, or Content Distribution Network.
+It’s complicated, expensive, and time-consuming to build and maintain your own server network.
+Instead, look for an Online Video Platform (OVP) that includes a CDN, or Content Distribution Network.

 2. Analytics are very important

 Forrester reports 74% of firms say they want to be “data-driven,” but only 29% are actually successful at connecting analytics to action.
 That’s not a very good ratio.
 But it points to something important.

 Most businesses want to be data-driven because they know the promise of analytics.
 Analytics gives you a pile of data.
 This data can be studied to provide you with important information about our audience, your business, and the performance of your video efforts.

 We recommend that you look for business live streaming services that include a robust analytics dashboard.

 Latency refers to the time elapsed between filming something and the same moment appearing on a viewer’s screen.
 This time can increase due to the time it takes to process video streams and deliver them over the internet.

 Low latency, which generally refers to sub-10 second delay, is becoming a standard in the online video industry.
 However, many platforms still don’t offer a solution to this issue.